 Autumn means bulb planting!
-This season, why not plant your bulbs in a pot, so that once blooming, the pot can be brought inside for short stints, for an indoor flower display unlike any other!
+This season, why not plant your bulbs in a pot?
+That way, once blooming, the pot can be brought inside for short stints, providing an indoor flower display unlike any other!

 How to pot up bulbs step-by-step

 Choose your pot